 Safari for Windows OS was available until 2012.
 After that, Apple discontinued renewing the software for the Windows system.
-Although the older version does run on Windows, the security advancement and modern features won’t be available in that version.
-Obviously, it is far better than Internet Explorer.
+Although the older version runs on Windows, the security advancement and modern features won’t be available in that version.
+It is far better than Internet Explorer.
 And it can also compete well with today’s advanced browser.

-Apple Safari Browser is one of the best browsers for your Mac computers, as its free, secure, and safe!
-But is it really?
+Apple Safari for PC is one of the best browsers for your Mac computers, as it’s free, secure, and safe!
+But is it?
 Today we talk about Safari Browser, its interface, features, security, and much more.
-Here is a complete Safari Browser overview.
+Here is a complete Safari Browser overview:

-The interface without any question is aimed toward the Mac operating system.
+The interface undoubtedly is aimed toward the Mac operating system.
 The macOS users will find it a bit familiar.
 The design is minimalistic (unless you fill it with dozens of extensions).
 It fully agrees with Apple’s mantra, “Simplicity is the ultimate sophistication.”

-Safari offers a built-in multi-touch zoom.
+The Safari web browser offers a built-in multi-touch zoom.
 When the text of a site appears too small, there are two ways to zoom in.

-Safari offers a wide collection of tools.
+Safari Browser offers a wide collection of tools.
 One of the best you will come across is the Reading list.
-The built-in tool allows you to make a list of websites that you want to access any time you want.
-Even when disconnected from the Internet.
+The built-in tool allows you to make a list of websites that you want to access anytime you want, even when you are disconnected from the Internet.

-On Safari, you can rotate websites on landscape mode and portrait mode, although this option is also available on other browsers.
+On Safari, you can rotate websites in landscape mode and portrait mode, although this option is also available on other browsers.
 Safari brings the best out of it.
-The content won’t get hidden.
-And whatever website you are working on will fit exactly on your screen.
+The content won’t get hidden, and whatever website you are working on will fit exactly on your screen.
 The extension library of Safari is not as enormous as Firefox or Chrome.

 However, you will find everything you need to have a convenient browsing experience.
-In Apple’s extension library, you will find extensions that can serve purposes.
-Such as Translate the whole site in a foreign language.
-Or bookmark your sites, store entire articles.
-Set-up password solutions, remember passwords, and much more valuable stuff.
-If you are considering digging a little deeper, we will talk more about extensions at the end of the article.
+In Apple’s extension library, you will find extensions that can serve purposes such as Translating the whole site into a foreign language or bookmarking your sites and storing entire articles.
+Set up password solutions, remember passwords and much more valuable stuff.
+If you consider digging a little deeper, we will talk more about extensions at the end of the article.

 Features and Options

-The media support of Safari makes it as easy for websites to deliver videos with high-quality rich media as they display images.
-The media also presents an API, that allows developers to create firm controls that are similar to the style of a web’s page.
+The media support of the Safari web browser makes it as easy for websites to deliver videos with high-quality rich media as they display images.
+The media also presents an API that allows developers to create firm controls similar to the style of a web page.
 Safari supports built-in closed caption for HTML5 Video.

-You are moving to the features for customization.
-Safari allows you to personalize your toolbar, resize it, and change the fonts.
+Now, we are moving to the features for customization.
+Safari Browser allows you to personalize your toolbar, resize it, and change the fonts.

-Safari makes it easy for you to shop online.
+Safari web browser makes it easy for you to shop online.
 With a built-in Apple Pay feature.
-You can pay without entering payment, shipping, or contact information on Mac, iPhone, or iPad.
-And the transition is confirmed with a passcode, fingerprints.
-Moreover, Apple Pay is definitely more secure than paying with your credit and debit card.
+You can pay without entering payment, shipping, or contact information on Mac, iPhone, or iPad, and the transition is confirmed with a passcode, and fingerprints.
+Moreover, Apple Pay is more secure than paying with your credit and debit card.

 You can view your browser history, as well as the content that you read.
-Safari not only stores the site’s link but also it’s content.
+Safari Browser stores not only the site’s link but also it’s content.
 If you don’t want the browser to store your browsing data, you can enable private browsing.
-It allows you to surf the web, and your information such as passwords, cache, visit history will be destroyed after exit.
-Other useful features serve the purpose of easy synchronization between devices, automatically filling out forms, download manager, and more.
+It allows you to surf the web, and your information such as passwords, cache, and visit exit will destroy history.
+Other useful features serve the purpose of easy synch between devices, automatically filling out forms, download manager, and more.

 Speed and Performance

-On account of you guys, I tested the Speed of Safari and compared it with other browsers.
-I concluded that sometimes Safari is that a tortoise who wins the race, and sometimes it’s a lazy rabbit.
+I tested the Speed of the Safari Browser and compared it with other browsers on account of you guys.
+I concluded that sometimes Safari is that tortoise who wins the race, and sometimes it’s a lazy rabbit.

 Privacy and Security

-Have you ever wondered how you see ads of stuff everywhere you searched for?
+Have you ever wondered how you see ads for stuff everywhere you searched?

 Creepy, right?
-Yes, it is, to prevent this and make you feel secure, Safari uses the help of Intelligent Tracking Prevention.
+Yes, it is.
+To prevent this and make you feel secure, Safari Browser uses the help of Intelligent Tracking Prevention.
 That finds advertisers who track your behavior on the web and destroy the cross-site data they leave behind.

-Safari also helps you to set strong and secure passwords by automatically suggesting convenient passwords.
-To save your time, a web browser auto-fills the password fields once you allow it to store the passwords.
+Safari web browser also helps you to set strong and secure passwords by automatically suggesting convenient passwords.
+To save your time, a Safari web browser auto-fills the password fields once you allow it to store the passwords.

-As we discussed above, a bit about extensions—the library does not seem intriguing if compared with other browsers.
-However, you will find plenty of beneficial extensions which are lacked by others.
+As discussed above, a bit about extensions—the library does not seem intriguing if compared with other browsers.
+However, you will find plenty of beneficial extensions that are lacking by others.

 For starters, Safari’s library supports the best productivity tools.
-Three of my favorite extensions for Safari are described below:
+Three of my favorite extensions for the Apple Safari browser are described below:

 The well-known bookmarking tool.
 It has almost 22 million users who have stored almost 2 million of data.

-The Pocket extension for Safari extends the possibilities of cloud-based archiving of content.
-By giving users explicit control to save any content, they would want to view later.
+The Pocket extension for the Safari browser extends the possibilities of cloud-based archiving of content.
+By giving users explicit control to save any content, they would want to view it later.

 The service by Pocket is entirely free.
 Additionally, the content you save is automatically synced and can be viewed on many devices.

 The Evernote Clipper is the note-taking and web-clipping extension.
-It is used by an estimated 200 million users.
+An estimated 200 million users use it.